 Gyros is best enjoyed with the traditional Greek salad i.e. the Horiatiki.
 The authentic stuff is going to make you swoon.
 Unlike the fancy variations available in restaurants worldwide, the traditional horiatiki is a wholesome affair as fresh tomatoes, cucumber, red onion and fat olives are seasoned with salt and oregano, topped with a huge chunk of feta cheese and then all of it is given a healthy drizzle of olive oil.
 I swear you will moan in delight when the flavours do the jiggy wiggy in your mouth.

 This seemed to me to be a chilly night hearty meal kind of dish.
 The meat – lamb obviously! – along with spices are packed in a parcel which is then cooked until the meat and the spices do their mingling bit to produce a fragrant, delicious meal.
 Something you want to have while snuggled in your favourite sweater and watching your favourite romantic comedy or the latest action flick.
-Didi1 chose this for dinner on our last night in Athens when we strolled into one of those open restaurants near Hadrian’s Library.
+The elder sister (and my travel partner on this short trip) chose this for dinner on our last night in Athens when we strolled into one of those open restaurants near Hadrian’s Library.

-This one I had to miss as I am allergic to brinjal/aubergine but having heard fellow food lovers rave about this layered meat and vegetable dish, I ordered a serving for Didi and my BIL2 as part of our evening snack.
+This one I had to miss as I am allergic to brinjal/aubergine but having heard fellow food lovers rave about this layered meat and vegetable dish, I ordered a serving for my sister and brother-in-law as part of our evening snack.
 Moussaka is something that the locals apparently prefer to eat lunch but there are some restaurants that do have it on their dinner menu.
-Didi and BIL loved the moussaka.
 The only thing: “Share it with someone if you want to eat other stuff.
 This is heavy.”
 But then, we thought we would be unable to eat dinner after a snack at 6 pm.
 Imagine our surprise (or not!) when we were out at 10 pm for dinner the same day.

 The favouritest thing from my trip, the souvlaki is something that I attempted to make at home too.
-Check out the Greek style kebabs, the Chicken Souvlaki for my easy as a breeze version of this grilled meat.
+Check out the Greek style kebabs, the Chicken Souvlaki for my version of this grilled meat.
 Served with pita or herbed rice with salad or fries, there is much tastiness happening here despite the limited use of herbs and spices.